ttaggg/flooded_island/docs/game_rules.md

-# Game Rules - Flooding Islands
+# Game Rules - Flooded Island

 ## Overview
 Two-player turn-based strategy game where journeyman tries to survive on an island while weather attempts to flood them.